Skip to content

 Varlock provides a command-line interface for managing environment variables and secrets.
 This reference documents all available CLI commands.

 See installation for instructions on how to install Varlock.
+You can also enable shell completion for tab completion of commands and flags.

 If you have installed varlock as a package.json dependency, rather than a standalone binary, the best way to invoke the CLI is via your package manager: